dilmerv/UnityChatGPT/README.md

 ## ChatGPT Flask Service

-**Deprecated - the latest changes use ChatGPT API instead of a python wrapper, however you could still use this but the python service may need some refactoring as the incoming object changed**
+⚠️Deprecated - the latest changes use ChatGPT API instead of a python wrapper, however you could still use this but the python service may need some refactoring as the incoming object changed**

 ChatGPT is not officially available which means there're unofficial solutions which allow you to use code which gets ChatGPT answers from [OpenAI](https://beta.openai.com/playground) by using browser automation tools.
 To do this do the following:
 1. Open a terminal and cd into this repo UnityChatGPT > Service folder